 Not enough people remember that on September 10, 2011 Rudy Giuliani was a textbook failure.
 His health was failing, his marriage had failed and his soon to end New York City mayoralty was marked by scandal and turmoil.
 Indeed, Michael Bloomberg, the Republican nominee for mayor did not even want his endorsement.
 And then, out of the ashes and heartbreak of 9/11, Giuliani arose as a faux hero who has been able to monetize the myth of his bravery.
-And now this illustration of the upward mobility of failure chooses to attack the Black Lives Matter movement with language that would warm the heart of a Klansman.
+And now this living, breathing illustration of the upward mobility of failure chooses to attack the Black Lives Matter movement with language that would warm the heart of a Klansman.

 It should go without saying that all lives matter.
 But in these lifeless days and death filled times, it needs to be said – all lives matter.
 But in these United States it is not clear that the lives of black Americans are valued to the same degree as those of white Americans.